 Can I use Quaker oats or instant oats for these healthy oatmeal bars?

 You can use Quaker old-fashioned rolled oats or quick-cooking oats (also known as instant oats), but steel-cut and whole oat groats won’t work.
-Learn about the difference in oats plus health benefits of each type here.
+Learn about the difference in oats plus the benefits of each type here.

 What’s the difference between jam and jelly?
 Can I use jelly instead of jam?

-- Oatmeal Apple Breakfast Bars
+- Apple Oatmeal Breakfast Bars

 - Baked Blueberry Oatmeal